nguyenthanhdat23012003/Computer-Network-Theory/Chapter2-Software_And_Network_Protocols/4_TCP-IP_ProtocolSuite.md

+**[Vietnamese Below]**

+# TCP/IP Protocol Suite

+End devices simultaneously operate multiple protocols: application-related protocols, protocols providing end-to-end and host-to-host communication services, and hardware-level protocols.

+These protocols are not independent but interrelated, similar to how functions or methods are called in programming languages (application protocols call end-to-end protocols, which in turn call host-to-host protocols).

+A group of interrelated protocols on an end device forms a **protocol suite**, with the TCP/IP protocol suite being the most widely used today.

+## Layers of the TCP/IP Protocol Suite

+The TCP/IP protocol suite organizes protocols into groups called **layers**, with a total of four layers:

+1. **Application Layer**: Contains protocols integrated into software applications.
+Common application layer protocols include:
+   - **HTTP**: Used by browsers and web servers.
+   - **SMTP, POP3, IMAP**: Used by email clients and servers.
+   - **FTP**: Used by FTP clients and servers (e.g., FileZilla).

+2. **Transport Layer**: Contains protocols providing end-to-end communication services, primarily:
+   - **TCP (Transmission Control Protocol)**: Offers reliable connection-oriented communication.
+   - **UDP (User Datagram Protocol)**: Offers high-speed, connectionless, unreliable communication.

+3. **Internet Layer**: Contains protocols providing host-to-host communication services:
+   - **IP Protocol**.
+   - **IPv6 Protocol**.

+4. **Link Layer**: Contains protocols connecting end devices to local networks:
+   - **ARP (Address Resolution Protocol)**: Resolves MAC addresses for given IP addresses.
+   - **RARP (Reverse ARP)**: Resolves logical addresses for given physical addresses.
+   - **NDP (Neighbor Discovery Protocol)**: IPv6 version of ARP.
+   - **DHCP (Dynamic Host Configuration Protocol)** and **DHCPv6**: Automatically assigns configuration parameters to devices.

+While many protocols exist, the TCP/IP protocol suite requires implementation of:
+- **IP (Internet Protocol)**.
+- **ARP (Address Resolution Protocol)**.
+- **ICMP (Internet Control Message Protocol)**.
+- **TCP (Transmission Control Protocol)**.
+- **UDP (User Datagram Protocol)**.
+- **IGMP (Internet Group Management Protocol)**.

+IPv6 also requires **NDP**, **ICMPv6**, and **MLD**.
+Application layer protocols are optional as they are bundled with applications.

+## Protocol Functionality

+Applications include specific protocols, integrated as part of the program module (e.g., **HTTP** is part of web software).

+On the operating system, transport and internet layer protocols are provided as system-level subprograms.
+Applications can use these protocols' communication services via **socket APIs**, allowing them to request data transmission through TCP, UDP, or IP.

+Transport and internet layer protocols process data as **byte streams**.
+Converting data to and from byte streams is the responsibility of the application.
+These protocols automatically append their headers to the application's payload, forming a **protocol data unit**.
+TCP's unit is a **segment**, UDP's is a **datagram**, and IP's is a **packet**.

+Link layer protocols can also operate on hardware, unlike the other three layers.

+## Role of Ports

+On each end device, multiple processes may simultaneously use TCP or UDP communication services.
+Therefore, a mechanism is needed to differentiate data for specific processes.

+TCP and UDP use **ports** to identify which process is utilizing their services.
+Ports range from 0 to \(2^{16} - 1\).
+Processes can select any unused port, or the operating system may assign one dynamically.

+Processes must agree on port values.
+Both source and destination ports are included in TCP/UDP packets to ensure proper routing to the intended process.

+### Key Points About Ports:
+- Logical connection points for network data sent and received via network protocols.
+- Ports are identified by integers ranging from 0 to 65535 and are used to distinguish services and manage connections.

+### Types of Ports:
+1. **Well-known Ports**: Range 0–1023, reserved for standard system services and protocols.
+2. **Registered Ports**: Range 1024–49151, registered for specific applications by organizations.
+3. **Dynamic/Private Ports**: Range 49152–65535, dynamically assigned for temporary connections.

+### Port Functionality:
+When a device communicates with a specific service on a network, it sends data to an IP address and a specific port.
+The receiving system listens and processes requests on this port.

+<div style="border-top: 2px solid white; margin: 20px 0;"></div>

 # Bộ giao thức TCP/IP

 Trên thiết bị đầu cuối có đồng thời nhiều giao thức cùng hoạt động: các giao thức gắn với phần mềm ứng dụng, những giao thức cung cấp dịch vụ truyền thông end-to-end và host-to-host, ngoài ra còn có các giao thức gắn với phần cứng.